Website icon Xpert.Digital

 3. Mixed Reality (MR)

-This term describes an extended form of AR in which digital and physical objects interact in real time.
+This term describes an advanced form of AR in which digital and physical objects interact in real time.
 Spatial computing could be seen as an advanced form of MR because it captures the entire environment and enables seamless interaction with virtual and physical objects.

-4. 3D computing
+4. 3D Computing

 This refers to technologies that work with three-dimensional models, but do not necessarily operate in or take into account the physical world, as spatial computing does.

-5. Geospatial computing
+5. Geospatial Computing

-These terms are all related but have different focuses, which can lead to confusion.
+These terms are all related, but have different focuses, which can lead to confusion.

 📣 Similar topics

-• 🚚 Revolution in global logistics: Blockchain and digital twins
+• 🚚 Revolution in global logistics: Blockchain and Digital Twins

-• 🔗 Blockchain in Global Logistics: An Overview
+• 🔗 Blockchain in global logistics: An overview

 • 🌍 Blockchain and Digital Twins: A perfect synergy for logistics